FastFinTech/.github/profile/README.md

   Deep knowledge of 'FIX protocol', 'SignalR', 'Lightstreamer', and many other messaging formats and data-streaming libraries.

-- **API Wrappers**
+- **API or complex dependency Wrappers**

-  Need to connect your application to a *horrible* api?
-I build api wrappers that return domain-driven models producing state-change events that dramatically simplify your application code.
+  Need to connect your application to a *horrible* api or use a complex, badly-engineered, legacy dependency?
+I build api/dependency wrappers that return domain-driven models producing state-change events that simplify your consuming code and make life easy for you.

 - **Trading platforms**